Home » C#.Net

-Difference between Int32 and UInt32 in C#
+What is the difference between Int32 and UInt32 in C#?

 In C#, Int32 known as a signed integer of 4 bytes which can store both types of values including negative and positive between the ranges of -2147483648 to +2147483647.

-UInt32 known as an unsigned integer of 4 bytes which can store only positive values between the ranges of 0 to 4294967295.
+In C#, UInt32 known as an unsigned integer of 4 bytes which can store only positive values between the ranges of 0 to 4294967295.

-Differences between 'Int32' and 'UInt32'
+Differences between Int32 and UInt32

 Int32 UInt32